realworldocaml/book/en/compiler-output-formats.md

     (makeblock 0 test/1013)))
 ```

-The compiler has now reverted to testing the value as a set of nested
+The compiler has reverted to testing the value as a set of nested conditionals.
-conditionals.
-The lambda code above checks to see if the value is `Alice`,
+The lambda code above first checks to see if the value is `Alice`, then if it's
-then if it's `Bob`, and finally falls back to the default `102` return value
+`Bob` and finally falls back to the default `102` return value for everything
+else.

-for everything else.
-Using exhaustive pattern matches is thus a better coding
+Exhaustive pattern matching is thus a better coding style at several levels.
-style at several levels: it rewards you with more useful compile-time warnings
+It rewards you with more useful compile-time warnings when you modify type
-when you modify type definitions *and* generates more efficient runtime code too.
+definitions *and* generates more efficient runtime code too.

-Finally, let's look at the same example with polymorphic variants instead of
+Finally, let's look at the same code, but with polymorphic variants instead of
 normal variants.

 ```ocaml